Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Calvin ‘Snapfire’ Sikes***

-"Hey, uh… hello in there."
+"Hey, uh... hello in there."

 There was a kind of wary shifting sound from behind Hkzzvk’s door, but no reply.
 Calvin took that as an encouraging sign.

-"Dude, uh… hey, I’m sorry about this but I can’t pronounce your name.
+"Dude, uh... hey, I’m sorry about this but I can’t pronounce your name.
 Is it okay if I call you Hick?"

 The translator gave Hkzzvk a hysterical edge to his voice.
 They really did a remarkable job of simulating where the voice was coming from, too.
 Rather than hearing the anxious Vzk’tk’s words from a speaker in the wall or anything, they really did sound like they were being shouted from the far side of the door.
 "Leave me alone!"